WordPress/gutenberg/packages/edit-navigation/README.md

 -   `core/search`.

 As these items are still saved to `nav_menu_items` this ensures if we ever revert to classic (Walker-based) rendering, these items will still be rendered (as blocks).

-#### Technical Implementation details

-There are two types of item that can be added to a navigation:

-1. Navigation link blocks - these utilise the `core/navigation-link` block but are not _persisted_ as blocks.
-2. Block-based items - these are any item that is _not_ a `core/navigation-link` block.
-They are persisted as blocks (via a wrapper - see below).

-By default, Navigation link items are serialized and persisted as `nav_menu_item` posts.
-No serialized block HTML is stored for these standard link blocks.

-Block-based link items however, are [persisted as `nav_menu_items` with a special `type` of `block`](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/packages/edit-navigation/src/store/utils.js#L159-L166).
-These items have an [_additional_ `content` field which is used to store the serialized block markup](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L71-L101).

-When rendered on the front-end, the blocks are [`parse`d from the `content` field](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L191-L203) and [rendered as blocks](https://github.com/WordPress/gutenberg/blob/7fcd57c9a62c232899e287f6d96416477d810d5e/lib/navigation.php#L103-L135).

 ## Backwards compatibility